 Since TorGuard accepts various payment methods, including cryptocurrency, you can pay for the service anonymously.

-It is important to note that while TorGuard values the privacy and anonymity of its users, the company headquarters are in the U.S. Although the company was established in the Nevis, its headquarters location makes it part of the Five Eyes Security Agreement.
+It is important to note that while TorGuard values the privacy and anonymity of its users, the company headquarters are in the U.S. Although the company was established in Nevis, its headquarters is actually in Florida.